notadeejay/facelift-css/lesson-page/README.md

 ## Implementation Considerations

-- The general layout and responsiveness of the page should remain the same as it is now.
-This is not 100% reflected in the CSS right now.
-I've added media queries for particular items that required alternate layouts but did not include them for the general layout of the lesson page.

-- Another general note, I changed all HTML blocks to begin with an H2, and all parts should have an H1.
+- General note: I changed all HTML blocks to begin with an H2, and all parts should have an H1.

 ### Lesson Part